bmonty98/StockAlot/README.md

 # How to Run:

+1. JDK Version 17.0.4 at a minimum.

-In the lib folder are the included dependent libraries.
+2. In the lib folder are the included dependent libraries, if code does not work right away make sure these are listed as referenced libraries in order to run the code.
+Pertinent for Web Scraping.

 json-simple-1.1.1.jar